kkinnear/zprint/README.md

 you that any value for `{:map {:indent <value>}}` needs to be a number.

 All option validation errors must be fixed, or zprint will not operate.

-You can sidestep configuration issues by specifying `:default` as an options map, which will cause zprint to use the built-in default options map and not attempt any configuration.

 ## What is Configurable